A systematic review of the use of Deep Learning in Satellite Imagery for Agriculture: Tasks

-The majority plant physiology studies reviewed used only MLPs as their primary model without comparing against other machine learning methods; 11/19 Type P-f, 3/19 Type S-o(P-f) and 1/19 Type T-f (see Figure \ref{fig:type-pf}).
-The only study that made a comparison or used any modern deep learning was \citet{thorp_deep_2021}, who found that LSTMs outperformed MLPs at classifying growth stage.
+The majority of plant physiology studies reviewed used only MLPs as their primary model without comparing against other machine learning methods (17/19).
+Out of these, 11/19 used single pixel data (type P-f), 3/19 used aggregated spatial data (type S-o(P-f)) and 1/19 used temporal data as a feature stack (type T-f) (see Figure \ref{fig:type-pf}).
 There were no examples of modern deep learning for canopy cover or LAI prediction.

+There were five plant physiology studies which were not predicting canopy cover or LAI.
+Instead, they predicted a variety of other properties: water use efficiency \cite{wagle_parameterizing_2016}, gross primary product \cite{wolanin_estimating_2019}, solar-induced flourescence \cite{kira_extraction_2020} and classifying growth stage \cite{thorp_deep_2021, zhao_spatial-aware_2022}.
+The first three of these works also used MLPs in a similar way. \citet{thorp_deep_2021} was the only work which compared modern deep learning approaches to traditional machine learning.